 The Hopper Controller is designed and manufactured in the US.
 It uses a Nordic NRF5340 chip and communicates with Hopper via Bluetooth.
 Insert AAA batteries before first use.
 Power on by holding the center button until the indicator light activates.
 The controller auto-connects to a paired Hopper drone within range.

 Hopper's 2MP articulated camera can be positioned at 45° (forward-facing) or 90° (downward-facing).
-Camera feed is accessible through the FTW Fly app and FTW Code during flight.
 The downward-facing position is used for optical flow stabilization; the forward-facing position enables visual data capture for programming exercises.

 The included multi-battery charger supports up to 3 Hopper batteries simultaneously.
 Connect the charger via the included cable.
 Insert batteries into the charger slots — LED indicators show charging status per slot.
 A solid green light indicates a fully charged battery.
 Do not leave batteries unattended while charging.
 Store batteries at room temperature when not in use.